Shicheng-Guo/BIS180L_web/_posts/2017-06-06-Metagenomics.md

 `-p` passes the methods used to calculate the alpha diversity
 `-t` passes the path to the phylogenetic tree file

-Copy the `rarefaction_plots.html` to your PC, open it, and test different parameters to plot the metric tested against a category such as Sample ID, Treatment, or Cultivar.
+Copy the `wf_arare` folder to your PC and then open `rarefaction_plots.html`.
+Test different parameters to plot the metric tested against a category such as Sample ID, Treatment, or Cultivar.

 **Exercise 5:**
 Is there an alpha diversity metric that estimates the completeness of our sample diversity differently than the other metrics?
 If so, which one is it?
 Does this metric estimate a higher or lower sample diversity compared to the other metrics?